XRPO: Pushing the limits of GRPO with Targeted Exploration and Exploitation: Method

 We integrate this \emph{novelty} into training by sharpening the advantage for rule-based rewards.
 Specifically, if rollout $y_i$ receives full reward (e.g., 1), we adjust its default GRPO advantage $A_i$ as,

 where $\lambda_{\text{novelty}}$ controls how strong the novelty bonus is and $\kappa_{\text{clip}}$ caps the maximum bonus.
 Only rollouts with $\eta_i < 1$ (Refer Eq. \ref{eq:novelty}) are boosted.
+We only shape rollouts receiving full reward because the binary ORM cannot reliably distinguish “almost-correct” failures, and boosting low-likelihood incorrect rollouts can amplify noisy signals and destabilize training, while reweighting within correct rollouts preserves the expected correctness reward.
+It's also worth noting that the shaping strategy is free of length bias (\S~\ref{app:novelty_length_analysis}).
 Our sharpening mechanism offers two benefits: (i) \emph{Boundary Expansion}: By rewarding novel yet correct sequences, the policy boundary is pushed outward, improving generalization. (ii) \emph{Dense Differentiation}: Groups with degenerated advantages gain additional reward signals, mitigating collapse and accelerating convergence.

 Algorithm~\ref{alg:explore-exploit} summarizes how \name integrates exploration and exploitation in a cohesive loop.
 After initializing with a fixed number of base rollouts per prompt, \name proceeds in phased allocation rounds (Lines~\ref{line:l5}--\ref{line:l13}), where rollout allocations are distributed by jointly considering the expected reduction in statistical uncertainty and the need to continue sampling underexplored prompts.
-For prompts that consistently fail, \name activates ICL seeding by injecting contextual examples from the evolving corpus (Line~\ref{line: l10}), breaking zero-reward symmetry and enabling policy improvement.
+For prompts that consistently fail, \name activates ICL seeding by injecting contextual examples from the evolving corpus (Line~\ref{line:l10}), breaking zero-reward symmetry and enabling policy improvement.
 At the end of each phase, the algorithm collects new rollouts, updates prompt-level statistics, and repeats.
 Once all rollouts generation is complete we compute advantage and correct rollouts are further refined with novelty-guided advantage sharpening.